Joyonna Gamble-George

-Joyonna Gamble-George, Ph.D., is an American neuroscientist, innovator, and entrepreneur known for her research with the endocannabinoid system in stress-induced maladaptations of the brain.
+Joyonna Gamble-George is an American neuroscientist, innovator, and entrepreneur known for her research with the endocannabinoid system in stress-induced maladaptations of the brain.
 She is an Adjunct Professor at St. Petersburg College, Florida.

 Education

 Gamble-George graduated from Eleanor Roosevelt High School of Greenbelt, Maryland with merit from the school's science and technology program.
 Following graduation, Gamble-George attended Xavier University of Louisiana and joined the Alpha Kappa Alpha sorority.
 She graduated cum laude with a Bachelor of Science in Biochemistry and Biology/Pre-Medicine and was the only student in her class to graduate with an Honors in Mathematics.
 She then received a Master of Health Administration from the University of South Florida College of Public Health.
 Gamble-George continued her education at Vanderbilt University where she earned a Doctor of Philosophy degree in Neuroscience.
 She completed her postdoctoral training at the University of Florida, where she researched communication in the human brain and animal models of HIV-1 infection.